geigr/ipytone/docs/getting_started.md

-When an audio node property is a {class}`~ipytone.Param` or {class}`~ipytone.Signal` instance, the actual value can be read / written via the `value` property that instance.
+When an audio node property is a {class}`~ipytone.Param` or {class}`~ipytone.Signal` instance, the actual value can be read / written via the `value` property of that instance.

 An example with the oscillator `frequency`: